2 + 1

 [1] FALSE

-The assignment operator is used to bind values to names called variables.
-Variables are names that are used to reference values.
+The assignment operator is used to bind values to names/labels called variables.
+These names, variables, are used to reference values.

 Symbol | Meaning |